Muon Tomography sites for Colombian volcanoes: Muon flux simulation chain and rock opacity

 \subsection{Muon flux simulation chain}

-As the particles measured at ground (secondaries from now on) are produced by the interaction of primaries with the atmosphere, the modulation of secondary particles needs to be monitored and carefully corrected by taking into account atmospheric factors that could modify the flux of secondaries at Earth surface.
-Thus, a complete and detailed simulation chain is needed to characterize the expected flux at the detector level, considering factors such as geomagnetic conditions, atmospheric reaction and detector response \cite{AsoreyEtal2015B,Suarez2015}.

-Nowadays computational capabilities allows the extension of the usual approach, i.e., to consider only the main components of the GCR flux locally and include geomagnetic effects by an effective rigidity cutoff for vertical primaries.
-Clearly any attempt to estimate the expected flux of secondaries at any detector should be based on a detailed simulation that takes into account any possible source of flux variation.
-This complex approach comprises process occurring at different spatial and time scales, following this conceptual schema:
+Particles measured at the ground level (secondaries from now on) come from a chain of interactions and reactions, started by the primaries impinging upon the outer atmosphere.
+The modulation of secondaries needs to be monitored and carefully corrected by taking into account atmospheric factors that could modify its flux.
+Thus, a complete and detailed simulation chain --considering factors such as geomagnetic conditions, atmospheric reaction and detector response-- is needed to characterize the expected flux at the detector level.
+Any attempt to estimate the expected flux of secondaries at the detector level should consider a detailed simulation that takes into account all possible sources of flux variations of processes occurring at different spatial and time scales.
+We can illustrate this conceptual scheme as \cite{AsoreyEtal2015B, SuarezENG2015, AsoreyNunezSuarez2018}:

-Our simulation pipeline considers three important factors with different spatial and time scales: the geomagnetic effects, the development of the extensive air showers in the atmosphere, and the detector response at ground level.

-The effects of the geomagnetic field (GMF) on the propagation of charged particles, contributing to the background radiation at ground level, is characterized by the directional rigidity cut-off, $R_c$, at the detector site.
-This is calculated using the {\sc{Magnetocosmics}} code, \cite{Desorgher2003} which implements the backtracking technique \cite{MasiasDasso2014}.
-GMF at any point of Earth is calculated by using the International Geomagnetic Field Reference (IGRF) version 11 \cite{IGRF11}, for modeling the near-Earth GMF ($r<5 R_{\oplus}$) and the Tsyganenko Magnetic Field model version 2001 \cite{Tsyganenko2002} to describe the outer GMF.
+We start our simulation chain by characterizing the effects of the geomagnetic field (GMF) on the propagation of charged particles contributing to the background radiation at ground level.
+This is included through the calculation of directional rigidity cut-off, $R_c$, at the detector site, determined by using the {\sc{Magnetocosmics}} code, which implements the backtracking technique \cite{Desorgher2003,MasiasDasso2014}.
+GMF at any point of Earth is calculated by using the International Geomagnetic Field Reference \cite{IGRF11}, for modeling the near-Earth magnetic field ($r\lesssim5 R_{\oplus}$) and by the Tsyganenko Magnetic Field model version 2001 to describe the outer GMF ($r \gg 5 R_{\oplus}$) \cite{Tsyganenko2002}.